steinhaug/qrcode-library/docs/formats/mail-to.md

 MailToFormat
 ------------

-To encode an e-mail address like sean@example.com, one could simply encode hola@2amigos.us.
+To encode an e-mail address like sean@example.com, one could simply encode noreply@systemweb.no.
 However to ensure it is recognized as an e-mail address, it is advisable to create a proper mailto: URI from the address:
-`mailto:hola@2amigos.us`.
+`mailto:noreply@systemweb.no`.

 This class helps to enforce the above rule.